 Looking ahead at what’s to come, then looking back at what happened is a fun-yet-truthful endeavor.
 It turns out that, along the way, we we have been just where we needed to be for that time.
 It doesn’t mean we didn’t make mistakes; we made our share.
 It does mean that each turning point led us to new opportunities and new ways to create value for clients.
 Here’s a quick insider’s journey…

 Like most new firms, Storyminers was born of necessity, opportunity, and desire.
-After being downsized from my eVisionary role at IBM Global Services, I needed to work.
-There was a growing demand for better customer experiences and better company operations, given all the digital changes.
-Also, I felt an inner urge to see what kind of good I could wreak on the world with new tools that gave voice and volume to my people-centered and outcome-oriented mindset.
+After being downsized from my eVisionary role at IBM Global Services, I wanted (and needed) to work.
+There was a growing demand for better customer experiences and better company operations, given all the digital developments of the dot.com era.
+Also, I felt an inner urge to see what kind of good I could wreak on the world with new tools that gave voice and volume using my people-centered and outcome-oriented mindset.

 It was 20 years ago today (November 29, 2000) that the dot-com bubble burst.
 After rampant speculation and a NASDAQ gain of 400%, the high-tech market lost 78% of its value by October 2002, thanks to companies that had more bark than bite.

 I was unnerved that year, yet I felt heartened.
 I knew that the tools co-founder Thom Milkovic and I were starting the business with had their roots in creating real value.
 The kind clients can measure.
 There was nothing speculative about the approach.

 Before going on, I’d like to tell you about Thom.
 He’s a Renaissance guy born in our age.
 An artist, photographer, filmmaker, designer, UX expert, and copywriter.
 Thom has a way of stripping all the BS away from an idea then shaping it into something people want to be with, use, and enjoy.
 I always feel lucky when I get to work with him.